Living Learning Communities

 Q: What if I’m in an LLC and I change majors or drop the required class?

 A: We will be working with you during Summer Orientation to build a schedule and assign an LLC that matches your academic major.
-If you change your mind about your major prior to the start of the semester, we will make the necessary adjustment.
+If you change your mind about your during an orientation session, we will make the necessary adjustment.
 During the semester, as with any significant decisions affecting your course of study, you should consult with your assigned Academic Advisor and the dean of the school.
+At that time, a room change out of the LLC can also be explored with the Department of Residence Life and Housing.